dxfrontier/cds-ts-dispatcher/README.md

 **@ServiceLogic()**

-The `@ServiceLogic` decorator is utilized at the `class-level` to annotate a `class` as a specialized class containing only business logic.
+The `@ServiceLogic` decorator is utilized at the `class-level` to annotate a `class` as a specialized class that will contain business logic.

 `Example`